Laser safety standard

-- Ensure no person is harmed by University activities that involve the use of lasers
+- ensure no person is harmed by University activities that involve the use of lasers

-- Ensure members using lasers are aware of and minimise the risks associated with lasers
+- ensure members using lasers are aware of and minimise the risks associated with lasers

-- Ensure compliance with the University of Auckland's Laser Safety Protocol.
+- ensure compliance with the University of Auckland’s Laser Safety Protocol.

-Within the University, lasers are classified as unrestricted lasers or restricted lasers depending on the risks they expose people to.
-They can range from relatively benign low-powered laser pointers, to Class 4 research lasers with a nominal ocular hazard distance in excess of 20 kilometres.
+Within the University, lasers are classified as unrestricted lasers or restricted lasers depending on the risks, they expose people to.
+They can range from relatively benign low-powered laser pointers to Class 4 research lasers with a nominal ocular hazard distance in excess of 20 kilometres.

 The University has a duty of care to ensure that people are not harmed or affected by the University’s activities.
-With regards to lasers, having safer people, safer equipment, and safer workplaces will ensure that maximum permissible exposure limits for personnel are not exceeded.
+With regards to lasers, having trained people, safer equipment, and safer workplaces will ensure that maximum permissible exposure limits for personnel are not exceeded.